Lucile Randon

 Lucile Randon (/fr/; 11 February 1904 – 17 January 2023), also known as Sister André (Sœur André), was a French supercentenarian who, until her death at the age of 118 years, 340 days, was the world's oldest verified living person following the death of Kane Tanaka on 19 April 2022.
 She is the fourth-oldest verified person ever, the oldest nun ever, and the oldest confirmed survivor of the COVID-19 pandemic, having tested positive for SARS-CoV-2 a month before her 117th birthday.
+She is also the only person to date to have died at the age of 118.

 As a young adult, Randon converted to Roman Catholicism and worked as a governess, teacher, nun, and missionary before retiring at the age of 75 in 1979.
 She lived in a nursing home in Toulon, France from 2009 until her death.

 Personal life

 Randon was born on 11 February 1904 in Alès, France to Paul Randon and Alphonsine Delphine Yéta Soutoul.
 Her living siblings included three older brothers and a twin sister named Lydie, who died a year after they were born.
 Lucile became a governess to three children in Marseille when she was twenty years old in 1924.
 She took on more responsibility when she was hired as both a governess and teacher by a prominent family, the Peugeots, in Versailles in 1928.
 Her work as a governess and teacher at Versailles lasted until 1930 when she became governess for the Borionne family in Paris and then in Ardèche until 1944.